Mingpan/generative_map/readme.md

 ## Introduction
 This is the code base for our work of Generative Map at <https://arxiv.org/abs/1902.11124>.
 It is an effort to combine generative model (in particular, [Variational Auto-Encoders](https://arxiv.org/abs/1312.6114)) and the classic Kalman filter for generation with localization.
-Generative Map enables:
 For more details, please refer to [our paper on arXiv](https://arxiv.org/abs/1902.11124).

 ## Dependencies